kalisio/kdk/docs/api/map/mixins.md

 Allow to launch native route navigation apps to go to a given location (the [launch navigator cordova plugin](https://github.com/dpa99c/phonegap-launch-navigator) is used under-the-hood):
 * **canNavigate()** check if navigation is possible (mobile device and navigation app installed)
 * **navigate(longitude, latitude)** launches native route navigation app for the given location

+## Style

+Used to add styling to layers on your 2D and 3D activities:
+* **register/unregisterStyle (type, generator)** (un)registers the function to create the style object as per the input type (e.g. `markerStyle`, `featureStyle`, `popup`, `infobox` or `tooltip`)

+The generator signature and return type depends on the mapping engine, please refer to specific map or globe mixins for more details.

+## Infobox

+Used to add the default [Infobox](../map/components.md#infobox) style to your 2D and 3D activities.

+## Feature Selection

+Used to support feature selection on your 2D and 3D activities.

 ## Feature Service